bush

 In summer daylight savings the club holds Wednesday afternoon events with a weekly "Summer Street Series" using the MapRun app and simplified maps, followed by urban parkland events (“UFO Series”) in March/April.

-The club also runs summer Mountain Bike Orienteering events (BOSS: Bike Orienteering Summer Series).
+The club also runs summer Mountain Bike Orienteering events ("BOSS" - Bike Orienteering Summer Series).

 You can TRY ORIENTEERING ANYTIME FOR FREE by visiting one of our local Permanent Courses at Blue Gum Hills Regional Park Minmi and at Brickworks Park Wallsend after printing your own map.
+There is also a permanent course at the Hunter Wetlands Centre (admission fees apply).

 How much does it cost?

-Click here for current Club event entry fees.
-Many events have reduced entry fees for "first-timers" who have never tried orienteering before.
+For current Newcastle Club Event Entry Fees click hereMany events have reduced entry fees for "first-timers" who have never tried orienteering before.

-Who orienteers ?
+Who orienteers?
 Can we participate as a group?

 How competitive is it?